 Equalities & Additional Intervention

-We believe that all children should be equally valued at our Academy.
+We believe that all children should be equally valued at our academy.
 We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.
-We have a rage of agreed policies.
+We have a range of agreed policies.

 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, demographic group, ethnicity, additional need, attainment and background.
 We pay particular attention to the provision for and the achievement of different groups of learners:

 - Students from families that are financially disadvantaged (PP - Pupil Premium)

 - Students who arrive with below nationally expected ability in any area (LAPs)